• Skip to primary navigation

 Horse Judging Clinic

-The Horse Judging Clinic is a half-day event held each March in which youth will cover classes in western horsemanship and ranch riding.
-Members of the TAMU Horse Judging Team will present example set of reasons to the audience.
+The Horse Judging Clinic is a half-day event held each March in which youth will cover classes in rail (western pleasure, hunter under saddle) and reining.

 Contact: Sarah Schobert or Jennifer Zoller, Ph.D.